ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 Unlike your average political body which might censor information that is inconvenient to their cause, the AI would simply present information in the most factual way possible so that political bias would not intervene, thus cooling political tensions across the political spectrum.

-Of course, if something like the AI’s censorship program came into place, ethical questions would arise regarding whether or not this compromises human freedom (specifically our “free will”).
+Of course, if something like the AI’s censorship program came into place, ethical questions would arise regarding whether or not this compromises human freedom (specifically our "free will").
 Ideally, human beings should have the autonomy to make their own decisions, no matter what mistakes may follow.
 In response, the AI argues why the problems that arise from that freedom, supposedly necessitate censorship.

 > Col. R. Campbell (AI):<br>**The digital society furthers human flaws and selectively rewards development of convenient half-truths.
 Just look at the strange juxtapositions of morality around you.**
 > Rose (AI):<br>**Billions spent on new weapons in order to humanely murder other humans.**